McDonald’s ingredients are bad for you. Everyone knows that. My work is done here…

 A Questionable Ingredient Recently Removed

-Azodicarbonamide: It was used as a dough conditioner in breads, but because of controversy, it was removed from McDonald’s ingredients in their breads.
+Azodicarbonamide: It was used as a dough conditioner in bread, but because of controversy, it was removed from McDonald’s ingredients in their bread.

 Ingredients of Some Popular Items on McDonald’s Menu

-The questionable ingredients are highlighted and then discussed individually below.
+The questionable to bad ingredients are highlighted and then discussed individually below.

 McDonald’s Fish Ingredients: